Pro-Mar 200 Interior Home Paint by Sherwin-Williams

-Sherwin-Williams Promar 200 interior house paint offers a new price point for homeowners and painting contractors.
+Sherwin-Williams Promar 200 interior house paint offers a new price point for homeowners and interior painters.
 Promar 200 has now gone from a regional interior paint to a national product.
-Promar 200 contains a wide variety of colors and offers a zero VOC option.
+Promar 200 also contains a wide variety of colors and offers a zero VOC option.

-Overall it is a good product.
+Overall it is a good product!
 It seems to spread better and spatter less.
 We noticed the flat finish seemed to contain less clay.
 We also found it harder to clean our brushes, which demonstrated improved adhesion.

-We were shocked at how Promar 200 dried quickly, (like most zero VOC paint) but still leveled nicely.
-This product is a great product if you are considering price.
-Perhaps a combination of this product for the walls and an upgraded trim paint could save you money.
-Most interior painting contractors here in Raleigh, NC are quoting this product.
-A Touch of Color usually uses higher grade products but with this one we were impressed!
+However, we were shocked at how Promar 200 dried quickly, (like most zero VOC paint) but still leveled nicely.
+This product is great for customers that are price-conscious.
+Perhaps a combination of this product for the walls and an upgraded trim paint could be an ideal, budget-friendly materials order.